Hydrocarbon gas liquids are derived from natural gas and crude oil

 Hydrocarbon gas liquids from crude oil refining

-Production of HGL at petroleum refineries can occur during the distillation process, which separates HGL contained in crude oil from other crude oil fractions.
-HGL production can also occur at refinery cracking units, which break longer-chained (heavier) hydrocarbons into lighter molecules and yield HGL alongside distillate and/or gasoline-blending components.
+Production of HGLs at petroleum refineries can occur during the distillation process, which separates HGLs contained in crude oil from other crude oil fractions.
+HGL production can also occur at refinery cracking units, which break longer-chained (heavier) hydrocarbons into lighter molecules and yield HGLs alongside distillate and/or gasoline-blending components.
 All refinery olefins are produced at refinery cracking units.

 Propane and propylene are the HGL streams that are produced and sold as separate purity products in the largest volumes by petroleum refiners.
 Most of the other volumes of HGLs produced at refineries are burned as fuels or are used to make gasoline and petrochemical feedstock.